-Cervical Cancer Mortality Rates, Georgia vs. the US, by race, 1980-2000
+Cervical Cancer Mortality Rates, Georgia vs. the US, by race, 1980-2002

-Throughout the 1990's, the cervical cancer mortality rates among Georgia women were lower than those for the rest of the United States.
+From 1980 through 2002, the cervical cancer mortality rates among Georgia women were similar to those for the rest of the United States.
 Cervical cancer mortality rates are higher among black women than white women.